 Faculty Positions in Department of Dermatology

-The Department of Dermatology at the Perelman School of Medicine at the University of Pennsylvania seeks candidates for several Assistant Professor, Associate Professor or Full Professor positions in the non-tenure academic clinician track.
+The Department of Dermatology at the Perelman School of Medicine at the University of Pennsylvania seeks candidates for several Assistant Professor, Associate Professor or Full Professor positions in the non-tenure clinician educator track.
 Expertise is required in the specific area of Melanoma, pigmented lesions, Merkel cell cancer, squamous cell cancer, basal cell cancer, and rare tumors.

 Expertise in non-invasive diagnosis and surveillance of pigmented lesions is required.